jadijadi/bestoon/README.md

 - [x] a restful login service. user will give user pass and will get her token
 - [x] local storage for ionic app. will store token and will using it when calling anything
 - [ ] create and submit the APK!
-- [ ] expand the error messages on the server side. cliend should understand that token was not valid and refer user to lgoin page
+- [ ] expand the error messages on the server side. client should understand that token was not valid and refer user to login page